albandrod/galacticsummit2020/README.md

 ## Structure of the scripts

-The scripts show demos how to manage  Microsoft 365 Groups and Microsoft Teams in an Office 365 tenant.
-The scripts can be used as start for adapting your custom Office 365 tenant management.
+The scripts show demos how to manage Microsoft 365 Groups and Microsoft Teams in an Microsoft 365 tenant.
+The scripts can be used as start for adapting your custom Microsoft 365 tenant management.
 To make it easy to follow, the scripts are numbered by topic.

 ## Cross-Reference

 - To see the open-source Groups Governance Toolkit by [atwork-it.com](https://www.atwork-it.com/), see https://github.com/martinagrom/Ignite2018GroupsGovernanceToolkit)
 - If you are interested in a **ready-to-use Governance Overview solution** visualized with Power-BI, check out [governancetoolkit365.com](https://governancetoolkit365.com/).
 You can register for a free trial.

 ## For developers